Data Reliability Scoring: Alternatives to Gram Determinant Score

 \paragraph{$\Phi$-mutual information} \begin{definition}[$\Phi$-divergence~\citep{csiszar1964informationstheoretische, Morimoto1963, ali1966general}] Let $\Phi:[0,\infty)\to \R$ be a convex function with $\Phi(1) = 0$.
 Let $P$ and $Q$ be two probability distributions on a common measurable space $(\Omega, \mathcal{F})$.
 The \emph{$\Phi$-divergence of $Q$ from $P$} where $P\ll Q$\footnote{$P$ is absolutely continuous with respect to $Q$: for any measurable set $A\in \mathcal{F}$, $Q(A) = 0\Rightarrow P(A) = 0$.} is defined as $D_\Phi(P\| Q):= \E_Q\left[\Phi\left(P/Q\right)\right].$\footnote{$P/Q$ is the Radon-Nikodym derivative between measures $P$ and $Q$, and it is equal to the ratio of density function.} \end{definition} We can use these divergences to measure how interdependent two random variables $\rx$ and $\ry$ are.
 Formally, Let $P_{\rx,\ry}$ be a distribution over $(\rx,\ry)\in \mathcal{X}\times\mathcal{Y}$, and $P_\rx$ and $P_\ry$ be marginal distributions of $\rx$ and $\ry$ respectively.
 We set $P_\rx P_\ry$ be the tensor product between $P_\rx$ and $P_\ry$ such that $P_\rx P_\ry(x,y) = P_\rx(x)P_\ry(y)$.
 We call $D_\Phi(P_{\rx,\ry}\|P_\rx P_\ry)$ the \emph{$\Phi$-mutual information between $\rx$ and $\ry$}. \begin{enumerate} \item Total variation has $\Phi(a)$ as $\frac{1}{2}|a-1|$. \item KL-divergence has $a\log a$ \item $\chi^2$-divergence has $a^2-1$ \item Squared Hellinger distance has $\left(1-\sqrt{a}\right)^2$ \end{enumerate}

 In the partial knowledge setting, we can access the $\mJ:=\mP\mQ$ which can be seen as a joint distribution between reported data and observation $\mJ = P_{\rx,\ry}$, and set

-This family of scores satisfy the data processing inequality, which is analogous to our \emph{weak} Blackwell dominant ordering so that garbling the report can only decrease the score.
+This family of score satisfy the data processing inequality, which is analogous to our \emph{weak} Blackwell dominant ordering so that garbling the report can only decrease the score.
 Nevertheless, the impossibility results in \cref{sec:impossible} still apply.
-In addition, they are generally not experiment‑agnostic, and lack kernelized extensions for general observation space $\mathcal{Y}$.
+In addition, they are generally not experiment‑agnostic, and lack kernelized extensions as in \cref{sec:examples} for complicated observation space $\mathcal{Y}$.

-\paragraph{Family of symmetric gauge on singular values} Our Gram determinant is a functional on the singular values of $\mJ = \mP\mQ$ and sub multiplicative under right multiplication by contraction.
+\paragraph{Family of symmetric gauge on singular values} Our Gram determinant is essentially a functional on the singular values of $\mJ = \mP\mQ$ and sub multiplicative under right multiplication by contraction.
 One may additionally consider functional on the singular values of the whitened matrix.
 Formally, given a joint distribution $\mJ:= \mP\mQ$, let

 where $\mu_{\hat{\vx}}$ and $\mu_\vy$ are marginal distributions and $\mD_{\hat{\vx}}, \mD_\vy$ are diagonal matrix of them respectively.
 Given a matrix $\mA$, $\sigma(\mA)$ denote the singular value list of $\mA$, we can find a symmetric gauge $\psi$ and define our score as